isomerpages/nparks-lbtl/_programmes/Singapore Community Cats in the Spotlight: Photography Competition Showcase.md

 variant: tiptap
 description: ""
 ---
-<p>The photography competition is organised by YSN to highlight how community
+<p>The photography competition is organised by Youth Stewards for Nature
-cats positively impact our communities and demonstrate the harmonious relationship possible between cats and people.
+(YSN) to highlight how community cats positively impact our communities and demonstrate the harmonious relationship possible between cats and people.
 The competition comprises of two categories:</p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The “Artistic and Creative Pawtraits!”
 category: Showcases professional photography skills, with winners selected by a judging panel for best capturing the grace and uniqueness of community